bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins/external-apis.md

 ## The Resource Builder

 Adding content from an API to the `site.data` object is certainly useful, but an even more powerful feature is the Resource Builder.
 All you need to do is call the `add_resource` method to generate resources which function in exactly the same way as if those files were already stored in your repository.
-It uses a special DSL, similar to [Ruby Front Matter](/docs/front-matter), to make assigning front matter and content very simple.
+It uses a special <abbr title="Domain-Specific Language">DSL</abbr>, similar to [Ruby Front Matter](/docs/front-matter), to make assigning front matter and content very simple.

 Here's a simple example of creating a new blog post: